ademilter/bricklayer/README.md

 ## Using with jQuery

-Bricklayer integrates itself into jQuery if it founds any jQuery instance on page.
+Bricklayer integrates itself into jQuery if it finds any jQuery instance on the page.

 ```js
 var bricklayer = $("#bricklayer").bricklayer()